 The Catechetics Program at Franciscan University is the largest in the country, and one of the finest in the world.
-Our graduates are prepared to “cast out into the deep” and bring the light of Christ to a darkening world.
+Our graduates are prepared to “cast out into the deep” and bring the light of Christ to all the ends of the earth.

 But perhaps the most important tool for a catechist is the witness of his or her own life.
-Saint Francis said, “Preach the Gospel at all times and when necessary use words.”
-With multiple daily Mass times, perpetual eucharistic adoration, a strong Catholic culture on campus, and professors who themselves live the Catholic life, our students have ample opportunity to deepen their relationship with the Lord so they might teach what they love and love what they teach.
+As Pope Paul XVI wrote, in his landmark encyclical Evangelization in the Modern World, “Modern man listens more willingly to witnesses than to teachers, and if he does listen to teachers, it is because they are witnesses.”
+With multiple daily Mass times, perpetual eucharistic adoration, a strong Catholic culture on campus, and professors who themselves live the Catholic life, our students are constantly invited to renew and deepen their relationship with the Lord so they might teach what they love and love what they teach.

 "Those who wish to effectively serve the Church as catechetical ministers in a pluralistic and increasingly secularized culture must be prepared through an education that stresses the fundamental unity of catechesis, apologetics, and evangelization.
 The Franciscan University of Steubenville has excelled in enabling its graduates to recognize and implement the connection between these dimensions of handing on the Catholic faith." -Francis Cardinal George, OMI Archbishop Emeritus of Chicago